 Background: The term "organics" refers to material derived from living organisms, and includes leaf and yard debris, food scraps, wood, paper and paperboard products (note: although technically organic, paper and paperboard products are considered recyclables in this Plan).
-According to the U.S. EPA, organic materials, specifically food and food scraps, are the largest single component of the waste that is landfilled stream.
+According to the U.S. EPA, food and food scraps, are the largest single component of waste that is landfilled.
+That is also true for Vermont, where food waste made up nearly 20%, or more than 77,000 tons, of the Vermont municipal solid waste stream according to the 2018 Vermont Waste Characterization Study.

 Diverting organics saves landfill space and significantly reduces production of methane gas-a greenhouse gas that is 21 times more damaging than carbon dioxide.
-Reducing food waste and diverting organics saves valuable natural resources for uses such as food for people, food for animals, food production through use of compost as a fertilizer, stormwater filtration, erosion stabilization, and energy generation through anaerobic digesters.
+Reducing food waste saves natural resources invested in growing, packaging, distributing, processing, and selling food.
+Diverting organics also saves these valuable natural resources for uses such as food for people, food for animals, food production through use of compost as a fertilizer, stormwater filtration, erosion stabilization, and energy generation through anaerobic digesters.

 Starting in 2014, Vermont's Universal Recycling (UR) law has required larger food scrap generators to separate food scraps from trash if they are located within 20 miles of a certified composting or digestion facility.
-The UR law also banned disposal of leaf and yard debris and clean wood in 2016 and will ban disposal of food scraps by any size generator on July 1, 2020.
+The UR law also banned disposal of leaf and yard debris and clean wood in 2016 and will ban disposal of food scraps by any size generator beginning July 1, 2020.